JaywongWang/SST-Tensorflow/README.md

 ### Hyper Parameters

-I provide the best configuration (from my experiments) in *opt.py*, including model setup, training options, and testing options.
+The best configuration (from my experiments) is given in *opt.py*, including model setup, training options, and testing options.

 ### Training